Connect identity providers using SAML

 Note: If you use this value, users must be created in 10Duke Enterprise in advance or authentication with this identity provider will fail.

-• default or create/replace: Provision users from the identity provider to 10Duke Enterprise.
+• default or create/replace: Provision and update users from the identity provider to 10Duke Enterprise.

 If an existing user account is found for the authenticated user, the user account is updated.
 If no matching user account is found, 10Duke Enterprise creates a new one.